oddlama/nix-config/README.md

   - `modules/<xyz>/` regular modules related to <xyz>, similar structure as in `nixpkgs/nixos/modules`

-- `pkgs/` Custom packages and scripts

-- `secrets/` Global secrets and age identities
-  - `global.nix.age` Repository-wide global secrets.
-Available on nodes via the repo module as `config.repo.secrets.global`.
-  - `backup.pub` Backup age-identity in case I ever lose my YubiKey or it breaks.
-  - `yk1-nix-rage.pub` Master YubiKey split-identity.
-Used as a key-grab.

-- `users/` User account configuration mostly via home-manager.
-  This is the place to look for my dotfiles.

 - `nix/` library functions and flake plumbing
   - `checks.nix` pre-commit-hooks for this repository
   - `colmena.nix` Setup for distributed deployment using colmena (actually defines all NixOS hosts)